Inuyasha the Movie: Fire on the Mystic Island: Plot

 Inuyasha and Asagi free themselves and destroy the Cauldron, the damage of which breaks Kagome's bow and arrow set.
 Inuyasha is then attacked by the Kikyō look-alike after it exits the orb, stealing the power spheres and releasing them to the Four War Gods.
 The group then splits up; Inuyasha faces off against Kikyō's doppelgänger, Miroku and Sango fly on Kirara to battle Jūra and Gōra, and Kagome, Shippo, and the children attempt to make a raft for everyone to escape the island, only to be confronted by Ryūra.
 Meanwhile, Sesshomaru defeats Kyōra, leaving the others to deal with the remaining War Gods.
 Inuyasha is saved by the real Kikyō after she destroys her doppelgänger, and she leaves behind her bow and arrow.

 Inuyasha returns to the shore to kill Ryūra.
 After Miroku, Sango and Kirara destroy Jūra, they help Inuyasha defeat Gōra.
 However, back on shore, the power spheres combine to form a new War God, with the only way to defeat it being a combination of Kagome's sacred arrow and Inuyasha's Backlash Wave attack.
 After one of the children, Shion, is guided to find Kikyō's arrow by the island's fireflies containing the spirits of those who were sacrificed, Kagome and Inuyasha use their powers to destroy the final War God once and for all, removing the four scars from those who were marked with them.
 They all escape the island's destruction on the raft, putting its myth to rest.
 The children, after residing temporarily at Kaede's village, bid farewell to Inuyasha and his friends to pursue their freedom.

 Voice cast

 Production

-Staff members from the previous films returned for their respective positions: Toshiya Shinohara directed the film at Sunrise, with Katsuyuki Sumisawa wrote the screenplay, and Kaoru Wada composed the music respectively.
-Yoshihito Hishinuma, who designed the characters for the television series, took the role as a character designer and chief animation director for the film.
+Staff members from the previous films returned for their respective positions: Shinohara directed the film at Sunrise, Sumisawa wrote the screenplay, and Kaoru Wada composed the music respectively.
+Yoshihito Hishinuma, who designed the characters for the television series, took the role of character designer and chief animation director for the film.

 The theme song, "Rakuen" is performed by Do As Infinity.

 Release

-The film was released in Japanese theaters on December 23, 2004.
+The film premiered in Japan on December 23, 2004.